 This article provides a simple, visual, step-by-step guide of the steps taken to run a Direct Debit Batch.
 You can print out the attachment and keep it handy whenever you run a Direct Debit batch as a reminder or checklist.

-The attached example can be used whether you are running weekly, fortnightly or monthly Direct Debits.
+The attached example can be used whether you are running weekly, fortnightly or monthly Direct Debits on any day of the week or any date.

 Monthly direct debits are generally best run on the 1st of the month or the first Monday / first week of the month.
 You can re-run the batch again mid-month for any declined payments or to capture any new families.